 - Insects: Insects such as wasps, beetles, bees, and crickets are a large part of an Arizona scorpion’s diet.
 If these creatures are attracted to your property for food and water, the scorpions are not far behind.
 If you see an influx of insects in your yard, be especially wary about scorpions who are hunting them.

-- Dark Sheltered Spaces: Scorpions are always looking to avoid the heat, as they are nocturnal and mostly hunt in the night.
-During the day, they’ll hide out in cool and covered areas like corners of garages and in wood piles.
+- Dark Sheltered Spaces: Scorpions are always looking to avoid the heat, as they are nocturnal and mostly hunt at night.
+During the day, they’ll hide out in cool and covered areas like corners of garages and wood piles.
 Luckily, scorpions glow in the dark, so you can spot them easily using a black light.

 The more isolated and unbothered a spot is on your property, the more likely a scorpion will be looking to stay there.
 Understanding what scorpions are attracted to in Arizona is a great way to prevent yourself from being caught off guard, but there are also proactive ways to stop scorpions from getting inside your home.